-Although I’m not a huge poultry person, I found that chicken thighs are the best meat choice for this dish.
+Although I’m not a huge poultry fan, I found that chicken thighs are the best meat choice for this dish.
 Flavorful yet mild enough to let the spice aromas shine.
 They are so juicy and tender, which also make an excellent choice for a slow cooker meat.
 Chicken thighs are hands down the best part of the bird.
 I will roll my eyes if you’re a breast person.

 Thighs can also contain more nutrients and minerals (especially from a pastured bird) than an equal amount of breasts.
 I know you’re not afraid of fat, so the higher fat content (albeit not significant) is all the more attractive to you, isn’t it?
-And the cut is usually cheaper than breasts, so more bang for your buck!
+And a thigh cut is usually cheaper than breasts, so more bang for your buck!
 Thighs all the way, baby.
 And I am still talking about chicken.

 Along with the Moroccan spices and apricot, almond butter is added to a tomato based broth.
 Almond butter is amazing for….everything.
 I simply cannot control myself when a jar of almond butter is within five feet.
 And I really should, because it makes a wonderful ingredient for sauces by introducing a sweet nutty balance.
 In this Moroccan dish, the addition of almond butter results in a rich and creamy seductive sauce with a slight kick.

 - 1 14 oz can of Tomato Sauce

 - ⅓ cup of Apricot Puree or Jam